 The centers are designed to involve, connect and empower parents to help children reach academic success and serve as a hub for training and resources.
 Light refreshments are provided at each center.

 In order to participate in the new service, parents must opt in and indicate a willingness to receive text messages to their phones.
-The process is simple and only takes a few seconds to complete.

 Parents can simply text any one of the following words to the number 68453: